DunderChief/R_meetup_Aug25_2015_slidify/slideDeck/index.md

 Typical flow for trying a new algorithm:
 --------------------------------------------------------------

-1. Find the appropriate package(s) and install
+1. Find the appropriate package(s) and install them
-2. Find the correct training function within the package
+2. Find training function
 3. Set up your data to fit the training model
     - Matrix
     - Data.frame